Vasectomy Counseling Video

 Note: On Wednesday January 8, Thursday January 9, and Friday January 10, 2025 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Samantha Tuczynski, an Emergency Medicine doctor in greater Lansing, Michigan.
 Dr. Tuczynski would like to decrease her work as an Er doctor and provide vasectomy services in central Michigan.
 Because of the reduced rate and the need for men who are not likely to postpone to a later date at the last minute (Dr. Tuczynski cannot learn from men who don't show up), we ask for the full (discounted) payment at the time Jan 8-10 training cases are scheduled, refundable until 14 calendar days prior to the appointment date, non-refundable thereafter.
 Thank you.

-Note: On Wednesday February 12, Thursday February 13, and Friday February 14, 2025 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. ____________, a __________ doctor in ______________, __________.
+Note: On Wednesday February 12, Thursday February 13, and Friday February 14, 2025 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Cherise Felix, a Reproductive Medicine Specialist in West Palm Beach, Florida.
 Because of the reduced rate and the need for men who are not likely to postpone to a later date at the last minute (trainees cannot learn from men who don't show up), we ask for the full (discounted) payment at the time Feb 12-14 training cases are scheduled, refundable until 14 calendar days prior to the appointment date, non-refundable thereafter.
 Thank you.

 Private Health Insurance

-While our out-of-pocket fee is $590, health insurance often covers vasectomy.
-We collect payment from EVERYBODY, the rates allowed by your insurance company or $590 if you don't have insurance or if your insurance cannot be verified.
+While our out-of-pocket fee is $690, health insurance often covers vasectomy.
+We collect payment from EVERYBODY, the rates allowed by your insurance company or $690 if you don't have insurance or if your insurance cannot be verified.
 Health insurance COMPANIES sell a variety of health insurance PLANS.
 Within the same company, some plans may cover and others may not.
 And even if a plan "covers" vasectomy, it will not "pay" for a vasectomy if the plan-holder has not met his deductible.
 However, even when the deductible has not been met, the patient owes no more than the "allowable" for vasectomy under our contract with his insurance company.
-Here are some examples of Florida "allowables" as of February 5, 2024 (always subject to change): Aetna $448.82; BCBS $484.83; Cigna variable but we are told to use $554.64 as of Aug 2023; United $493.27.
+Here are some examples of Florida "allowables" as of July 1, 2024 (always subject to change) for the consultation (review of registration, discussion of issues, and limited exam) and vasectomy procedure: Aetna $505.09; BCBS $581.90; Cigna $510.09; United $557.39.
 Please check with your plan whether vasectomy is a covered procedure, whether you have met your deductible, and whether we are providers under your plan.
-We are still working on our contracts in Colorado, but until finalized, men in Colorado with coverage under the companies above will be asked to pay the regular fee of $590 (still FAR less than an unintended pregnancy!), payable by cash or check, or by credit card called into the Tampa office at least one business day before the procedure.
+Men in Colorado with coverage under the companies above will be asked to pay the regular fee of $690 (still FAR less than an unintended pregnancy!), payable by cash or check, or by credit card called into the Tampa office at least one business day before the procedure.
 We will file a claim, and Colorado patients will be reimbursed whatever we are paid by their insurance companies.

 So ...
 If you have private health insurance (as opposed to Medicare or Medicaid), call your insurance company (the phone number should be on the back of your card).
 Obtain and save the name of the representative.
 Here are the important questions: